-Pullach, Germany – 2 November, 2017: IFCO Reusable Plastic Containers (RPCs) have generated $5.2 billion in supply chain savings since the company was founded in 1992, according to new data released by the company today.
+Pullach, Germany – 2 November, 2017: IFCO Reusable Packaging Containers (RPCs) have generated $5.2 billion in supply chain savings since the company was founded in 1992, according to new data released by the company today.
 The cost-savings come from reduced labor and handling costs, reduced product damage rates and equipment, space and transport efficiencies provided by using RPCs versus one-way packaging.

 "IFCO RPCs have inherent attributes that make them the ideal choice for packaging, transporting, storing and displaying fresh food," said Wolfgang Orgeldinger, CEO of IFCO.
 "This impressive data confirms our shared and reusable business model benefits our customers and helps make the world a better place at the same time."

 IFCO’s research showed its RPCs have been used for 9.5 billion trips since the company was founded.
 The use of those RPCs led to a labor & handling cost-savings of more than $1.1 billion, and a savings of more than $3.6 billion in reduced product damage rates when compared with the use of one-way packaging.
 In addition, the use of IFCO RPCs also generated a savings of $605 million from equipment, space and transport efficiencies.

 RPCs are a more effective method for replenishing fresh produce versus cardboard boxes.
 The study showed RPCs are six times faster for apples and five times faster for peppers, confirming the critical role RPCs play in reducing labor costs.

 IFCO RPCs have had a positive impact on the environment.
 Over the past 25 years, they have: